SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 ## Claim
 So three things

-1) Chacko derives a sense of superiority and higher knowledge at Oxford.
-He does not simply read at harvard, he "reads" — a
+1) Chacko derives a sense of superiority at Oxford — believing that it delives him a
+	2) He does not simply read at harvard, he "reads" — attempting to "understand/interprete the nature" of things at oxford.